Operation U-Go: Origins of the Japanese plan

 In 1942, the Japanese Army had driven the British, Indian and Chinese troops out of Burma.
-When heavy monsoon rains stopped campaigning, the British and Indian troops had occupied Imphal, the capital of Manipur state.
+When the monsoon rains stopped campaigning, the British and Indian troops had occupied Imphal, the capital of Manipur state.
 This lay in a plain astride one of the few practicable routes over the jungle-covered mountains which separated India and Burma.
 The Japanese commander in Burma, Lieutenant General Shōjirō Iida, was asked for his opinion on whether a renewed advance should be made into India after the rains ended.
 After conferring with his divisional commanders, Iida reported that it would be unwise to do so, because of the difficult terrain and supply problems.

 During the year and a half which followed, the Allies reconstructed the lines of communication to Assam, in north-east India.
 The United States Army (with large numbers of Indian labourers) constructed several airbases in Assam from which supplies were flown to the Nationalist Chinese government under Chiang Kai-shek and American airbases in China.
 This air route, which crossed several mountain ranges, was known as the Hump.
-The Americans also began constructing the Ledo road, which they intended would form a land link from Assam to China.
+The Americans also began constructing the Ledo Road, to be a land link from Assam to China.
 In mid-1943, the Japanese command in Burma had been reorganised.
 General Iida was posted back to Japan and a new headquarters, Burma Area Army, was created under Lieutenant-General Masakasu Kawabe.
 One of its subordinate formations, responsible for the central part of the front facing Imphal and Assam, was the Fifteenth Army, whose new commander was Lieutenant-General Renya Mutaguchi.